jlopezsa/assesment-frontend-store/README.md

   };
   ```
   where `ProductCard` is the componnet that receives the props, `productsDetails` is the const used to destructuring, and `image` and `title` are the properties of the props received.

+## 7.3 Countdown <a name="countDown"></a>

+The countdown component was implemented following the instructions of the site ["How to create a countdown timer using React HooksHow to create a countdown timer using React Hooks"](https://blog.greenroots.info/how-to-create-a-countdown-timer-using-react-hooks)

 # Getting Started with Create React App